56 Street Sanitary Sewer Upgrades

 About the Project

-The City of Delta will be installing a new PVC sanitary main along 56 Street from 16 Avenue to View Crescent, along View Crescent, and back along 56 Street from View Crescent to 12 Avenue.
-The work is scheduled to begin in February 2025 with an estimated completion date by end of October 2025.
+The City of Delta is installing a new PVC sanitary main along 56 Street from 16 Avenue to View Crescent, along View Crescent, and back along 56 Street from View Crescent to 12 Avenue.
 The new sewer main has been designed to accommodate future growth in Tsawwassen.
+The project is currently in the final stages of construction.

 We understand the challenges that replacing large infrastructure can have on the community with noise, traffic and service impacts.
 In designing the new sewer main the City ensured that the pipe would have an extended service life and also account for long term community growth.
 As such, this project is included in the Development Cost Charge program to ensure costs attributed to growth are paid for through development levies.